hunter-teacher-cert/csci70900-staging/daily/README.md

 __The Rules of Life:__

 Survivals:
-  - Every cell with 2 or 3 living neighbours survives for the next generation.
+  - Every living cell with 2 or 3 living neighbours survives for the next generation.

 Death:
   - Each cell with >3 neighbours dies from overpopulation.